nickstewart/mim/README.md

 A simple inventory program for managing repeat prescriptions.
 Add a new prescription to MIM's database and make it active, it should appear in the user's inventory.

+Current development focus is on the test suite.

 ## Environment

 * macOS 11.1